January 23–February 2, 2020

 June 20—September 9, 2018

-Knots’n Dust travels to Ikon Gallery in Birmingham, UK from Beirut Art Center, where it was on view from January 31–April 22, 2018.
-Exploring both early and recent works by Francis Alÿs, the exhibition includes a series of photographs taken in Beirut during a sandstorm in 2015, as well as videos, paintings, and an animated film which is being exhibited for the first time.
+Knots’n Dust traveled to Ikon Gallery in Birmingham, UK from Beirut Art Center, where it was on view from January 31–April 22, 2018.
+Exploring both early and recent works by Francis Alÿs, the exhibition included a series of photographs taken in Beirut during a sandstorm in 2015, as well as videos, paintings, and an animated film which is being exhibited for the first time.

-The exhibition's title refers to zones of turbulence in connection with both Alÿs's work and the identity of the city of Beirut.
+The exhibition's title referred to zones of turbulence in connection with both Alÿs's work and the identity of the city of Beirut.